 Unlike the passive lectures most university students endure, all Minerva classes are small seminars, which focus on discussion, debate, and collaborative work sessions.
 This active learning approach stimulates deep cognition, enhancing your understanding of course material and furthering your ability to apply concepts to unfamiliar situations in novel ways.

-Your classes are conducted using the Minerva Forum™, an online technology platform built specifically to facilitate interaction via live video.
+Your classes are conducted using the Minerva Forum™, a technology platform built specifically to facilitate interaction via live video.
 In each session, your professor prompts you and fewer than 20 classmates to participate in the lively exchange of ideas and deep engagement with course material that are the hallmarks of active learning.

 You move fluidly between discussion, breakout groups, debates, simulations, quizzes, polls, and team presentations, as you travel throughout each city and around the world.
 These innovative features, as well as class recordings, participation data, and performance tracking over time, make the Forum crucial to the Minerva pedagogy.